Tomorrowland (Mad Men): Plot

-In California, Don discovers that Megan is great with his kids, having had experience with her nephews and nieces.
-Don takes the kids to visit Anna Draper's home.
-The children see "Dick & Anna '64" painted on the wall from Don's earlier visit.
-Sally asks who Dick is, and after hesitating, Don tells her that "Dick" is a nickname he sometimes uses.
-Anna's niece, Stephanie (Caity Lotz), gives Don the engagement ring that Anna had received from the real Don Draper.
-Don returns to the hotel where Megan and his children ask him to go swimming.
-He declines, claiming he is very tired.
-We then see him sitting alone in his hotel room, deep in anxious thought.
-Later, Don relaxes and plays with the children in the swimming pool.
+In California, Don discovers that Megan is great with his kids.
+He takes the kids to visit Anna Draper's home, where Anna's niece, Stephanie (Caity Lotz), gives Don the engagement ring that Anna had received from the real Don Draper.

-While Don is away, Peggy receives a visit from her friend at Life magazine, who in turn introduces Peggy to a pretty model who had just been fired from a commercial assignment in their building.
-It is revealed that Topaz Hosiery has fired their ad firm and scrapped all of their ideas.
-Peggy realizes that Topaz is looking for a new advertising agency.
-She passes this information to Ken Cosgrove, who is able to secure a meeting during the upcoming holiday weekend.
-The executives are receptive to Peggy's ideas during the meeting, and later ask Cosgrove for a presentation in a week's time.
-When told of this, Peggy is ecstatic as this is the first account that the firm has brought in within ten weeks.
+Peggy receives a visit from her friend at Life magazine, who in turn introduces Peggy to a model who had just been fired from a commercial assignment for Topaz Hosiery, who has fired their ad firm and scrapped all of their ideas.
+Peggy passes this information to Ken Cosgrove, who is able to secure a meeting during the holiday weekend.
+The executives are receptive to Peggy's ideas during the meeting and hire the firm, their first new account in months.

-Megan returns from a night out at the Whisky a Go Go with Camille (Kim Poirier), her college roommate.
-After conversation on the outside deck of the hotel room, Megan and Don kiss and then spend the night together.
-In bed the next morning, Don tells Megan that he wants to know if he can come back to her bed again before returning to New York.
-During breakfast, Bobby and Sally begin to argue causing Sally to spill her milkshake all over the table.
-Expecting an angry reaction to the mishap, Don and the children are surprised and pleased when Megan calmly cleans up the milkshake and defuses any lingering tension.
-The pleasant response especially surprises Don, who had become accustomed to Betty's childish and selfish behavior.
-Later, back at Don's apartment, Megan wakes.
-Don tells her that he's in love with her and proposes marriage, giving her the engagement ring he received from Anna Draper.
-A shocked Megan accepts and then calls her mother.
+Megan returns from a night out with her college roommate, and she and Don spend the night together.
+During breakfast the next morning, Bobby and Sally spill Sally's milkshake all over the table.
+Expecting an angry reaction, Don and the children are surprised when Megan calmly cleans up the milkshake and defuses any lingering tension.
+Later, back at Don's apartment in New York, Don tells Megan that he's in love with her and proposes marriage, which she accepts.